Soorarai Pottru: Development

-Pre-production work on the film began in June 2018, and filming was speculated to start in November but was postponed because of delays in pre-production.
-G. V. Prakash Kumar was selected to work on the film's music; Kumar worked with director Sudha and actor Suriya for the first time.
-The film's technical crew were cinematographer Niketh Bommireddy, and Sathish Suriya, who edited the director's Irudhi Suttru and Guru and was production designer on Jacki.
-Sudha confirmed the film is not a biopic of Gopinath but was inspired by events in his life.
-Kongara made changes to the script and screenplay to suit the film's real-life events.
-On 13 April 2019, the title was revealed with a poster release as Soorarai Pottru.
+The film was officially announced in April 2018 with the tentative title Suriya 38.
+Pre-production work on the film began in June 2018.
+The film's technical crew were cinematographer Niketh Bommireddy, editor Sathish Suriya and production designer Jacki.
+Sudha confirmed the film is not a biopic of Gopinath, but was inspired by events in his life.
+Sudha made changes to the script and screenplay to suit the film's real-life events.
+On 13 April 2019, the title was revealed with a poster release as Soorarai Pottru, named after a line from a poem by Subramania Bharati.